xcore/sw_motor_control/doc/dsc-quickstart.rst

 The version 1 software implements a simple brushless DC commutation for two motors, using PWM to energize each coil and Hall effect sensors to detect the position of the motors.
 It controls two motors simultainiously.
-Additional modules are provided to demonstrate the use of ADCs, Quadrature encoder interfaceing, transformation algorithms and FOC control.
+Additional modules are provided to demonstrate the use of ADCs, Quadrature encoder interfacing, transformation algorithms and FOC control.
 These modules are not, however, used by the demo application.

 Setting up the hardware